-If you're taking over as trustee of a deceased person's living trust, you are not expected to get to work the day grandma dies.
-Luckily, most trust and estate tasks are not emergencies and can wait a while so that family members can grieve and make decisions about things like memorial services.
-But within a month or so, you need to begin to collect information, bills, and documents and to organize a filing system, so that you can ultimately hand over property to the trust beneficiaries.
+If you're taking over as trustee of a deceased person's living trust, you're certainly not expected to get to work the day your loved one dies.
+Luckily, most trust and estate tasks are not emergencies and can wait a couple of weeks as family members grieve and make decisions about things like memorial services.
+But eventually, within a month or so, you'll need to get started.
+Feeling overwhelmed?
+This article walks you through your first duties as trustee.

-Here's an outline of what you're going to have to do, even for a simple trust:
+Here's an outline of your initial tasks.
+These are fairly universal, even for a simple trust:

 Many of these tasks are straightforward.
-For example, the funeral home that helps you with the disposition of the deceased person's remains will usually order death certificates for you and may also notify Social Security of the death.
-Get eight to 12 copies of the death certificate -- you'll need them for nearly everything else you'll have to do.
-If you need to notify Social Security, just pick up the phone and call 800-772-1213.
+For example, the funeral home will usually order death certificates for you and may also notify Social Security of the death.
+Get eight to 12 copies of the death certificate—you'll need them for nearly everything you'll have to do, since financial and other institutions will want to see proof of death before they work with you.

-You are required to return any Social Security payment that was for the month of death, no matter what day of the month the death occurred.
+Note that you're required to return any Social Security payment that was for the month of death, no matter what day of the month the death occurred.
 It can be confusing to figure out whether a Social Security check or deposit needs to be returned.
 Payments are usually made during the first week of the month for the prior month.
 So, for example, the check for March arrives in early April.
-If the settlor received payments for the month of death, the whole amount must be returned, even if death occurred on the last day of the month.
-If social security payments were deposited directly into the deceased person's bank account, it can take a few months for social security to deduct the payments made after death, so make sure to leave the account open for a few months.
+If Social Security payments were deposited directly into the deceased person's bank account, it can take a few months to sort things out, so make sure to leave the account open for a few months.

-Next on your list is to notify the beneficiaries of the trust.
+One of the first steps on your list is to notify the beneficiaries of the trust.
 Start by reading the trust instrument and making a list of the people it identifies.
 A trust may not be perfectly clear about this.
 If the trust doesn't individually name the beneficiaries, but instead uses a term like "children" or "issue," you might need help understanding what state law does and doesn't include in that term.
-If you have any questions whatsoever, consult a trust administration attorney -- it's very important to get this part of the trustee job right.
+If you have any questions whatsoever, consult a trusts and estates attorney—it's very important to get this part of the trustee job right.

-Sound like a lot on your plate?
-Don't be intimidated.
+If you'd like to do it yourself—or if you'd like to save money while working with a lawyer by handling some of the tasks yourself—it's certainly possible.
 Being a good trustee takes work, but it's not rocket science.
 With patience and effort, you can do a great job.
 For a step-by-step guide to everything you need to know to manage a trust, get The Trustee's Legal Companion by Liza Hanks and Carol Elias Zolla (Nolo).